azrafe7/standalone-whatsapp-web/README.md

 Right-click the extension icon and select "Re-attach as tab..." from the context menu to reattach WhatsApp Web as a tab in your currently open window.

+Since v0.2.0 reports unread messages in the extension's icon.

 DISCLAIMER: I'm not in any way affiliated with WhatsApp, just a happy user of it.
 WhatsApp is a registered trademark owned by Meta.